Former School Officer Is Pushing Back Against People Criticizing His Actions During The Parkland Shooting

 In the letter, Peterson claims that he received an emergency "call of firecrackers," not gunfire, and responded by running hundreds of yards where he "heard gunshots but believed that those gunshots were originating from outside of any of the buildings on the school campus."

-The letter goes on to state that Peterson "was the first BSO officer to advise BSO dispatch that he heard shots fired" and that Peterson hadinitiated the lockdown of the campus.
+The letter goes on to state that Peterson "was the first BSO officer to advise BSO dispatch that he heard shots fired" and that Peterson had initiated the lockdown of the campus.

-"Mr. Peterson had the presence of mind to have the school administrators go to the school’s video room to review the closed-circuit cameras to locate the shooter and the obtain a description for law enforcement," another bullet-point states.
+"Mr. Peterson had the presence of mind to have the school administrators go to the school’s video room to review the closed-circuit cameras to locate the shooter and the [sic] obtain a description for law enforcement," another bullet point states.

-The letter goes on to express dismay that Israel made a judgement about Peterson's actions when the investigation is still ongoing.
+The letter goes on to express dismay that Israel made a judgment about Peterson's actions when the investigation is still ongoing.

 "Further, Sheriff Israel has made his accusations at a time when he has admitted that the Florida Department of Law Enforcement’s investigation is on-going, in what Israel himself characterizes as 'a fluid investigation,'" the letter reads.